 Ancestry, which requires you to go through That One Sidequest in the Rock Cruiser.
 That said the Rock Cruiser has blue options that make it slightly easier to complete.
 If you intend to do it in the Type A, get non-missile weapons as soon as possible (see Demonic Spiders above).
 If you intend to use the Type B, you need to complete two other hard (but still much-easier-than-this-one) achievements in the Type A to gain access to it - which involved destroying an enemy ship which has a defense drone using only missiles (alright, you start with only missiles, but defense drones are... designed to block them, and ships that field them often have the crew or repair drones to keep their drone control online), and killing an enemy crew in a room which is on fire (which is hard because you need to set a room on fire, then board it and kill an enemy crew member there - and the enemy crew members are programmed to flee from burning rooms if they can).

 Missiles in general are much hated by just about everyone without a defense drone.
 It's not that they're powerful (early on they do one or two damage a pop), it's that they pass through shields.
 Worse still, they charge fast enough that you can pretty much guarantee the enemy will fire at least one before you stop them.
-Especially in the early game, this hurts a LOT over time.
+Just to be clear, there's a good 75% chance that any given enemy, especially in the early sectors which only get a limited loadout to choose from, will have a missile launcher.
 Later in the game, enemies can field larger missiles that do as much as four damage per hit, but they mercifully take longer to charge and you'll probably have a defense drone by then, as well as high evasion and possibly a cloaking system to help avoid them.

 The flagship's triple missile launcher is notorious for this reason.
 At best, a defense drone of any make can take down two missiles, and while you can cloak to dodge them, this only works every other time due to the longer cloak recharge.
 Unless you're fast with your teleporter, odds are a missile is going to connect.
 On the final stage, it's practically a guarantee since the Zoltan shield takes so long to get through.